omeka/omeka-s-enduser/docs/modules/inverseproperties.md

 	- Child of & Parent of
 	- Spouse of (can be its own inverse property).

-You can form inverse pairings with properties from different vocabularies.
-You can also define an inverse pairing between an item set and an item, or an item and a media, as long as both resources are using the same template (and there are no unintended consequences using the same template for both resource types).
+You can form inverse pairings with properties from two different vocabularies (for example, Dublin Core's "Creator" and Friend of a Friend's "publications").

+You can also define an inverse pairing between different resource types: for example, between an item set and an item, or between an item and a media.
+These mixed-resource pairings do not need to use the same resource template.
+For example, a "person" item may have a "community" item set as the value in the "Is Part Of" property.
+With the inverse property set up in a "person" resource template, the related item set will be given the "Has Part" inverse property regardless of its own resource template or existing metadata.

 ## Assigning inverse properties in resource templates

-To use Inverse Properties, you must have at least one resource template that has properties using the default or resource data types.
-You might have a "Person" template that includes things like "Spouse", "Child", and "Parent" as properties that have some intended utility as reciprocal relationships.

 Once the module is installed, it should appear in the left-hand navigation.
 When you select Inverse Properties, you will be taken to a table of available resource templates.
 In addition to label and owner, there is a column indicating each template's inverse property count.
-To add inverse properties to a resource template, click edit (the pencil icon).
+To use Inverse Properties, start by editing a resource template with the pencil icon.

+You might have a "Person" template that includes things like "Spouse", "Child", and "Parent" as properties that you intend to use to show reciprocal relationships with other resources.

 ![Edit existing resource template to add inverse properties.](modulesfiles/inverseProperties_edit.png)

 To assign an inverse property, select an inverse for that property from the dropdown menu.
 You can either scroll through the list of options or use the search bar to jump to a specific property.
-You can select a property from any vocabulary.
+Be careful, in installations with multiple vocabularies, to select the intended one from the correct vocabulary.

 Note that setting a single pairing will only mean that editing the first value will create the second value.
 Editing the second value will not create the first value, unless you set that as a separate pairing.
 For example, setting "Child of" to have the inverse "Parent of" will mean that saving a "Child of" value will create a "Parent of" value, but saving a "Parent of" value will **not** create a "Child of" value.
 You must set "Parent of" to have the inverse "Child of" as well.

-The exception to this would be setting a self-pairing, such as "Spouse of".
+The exception to this would be setting a self-pairing, such as "Spouse of" or "Relation".

 ![Select inverse property from dropdown menu.](modulesfiles/inverseProperties_dropdown.png)